dantegates/dantegates.github.io/_posts/2018-06-15-Know-your-trees.md

 This means trees can only predict values that were seen at train time.
 This is usually the case for classification.
 However for regression, many models are capable of predictive values lower or higher than what was seen at train time.

-If you think that you may need to predict values at run time above or below what was seen at train time and you want to use a tree based method, you may be able to get away with predicting an increase or decrease in the response value.
+That said, if you think that you may need to predict values at run time above or below what was seen at train time you don't necessarily need to rule out using trees.
+In that past I've had success using trees in such situations by reframing the problem using [differencing](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average#Differencing).

 # Non linearity